Create backup job#

 Step 4 - How#

-The Messages resource contains the Bacula reporting definitions where is set what exactly should Bacula report (ex: info, warning, error, debug, fatal, security…).
-In the Messages combobox please select desired job reporting definition.
-If you are not sure, what to choose, please choose Standard (if exists) that in most installations is the generic reporting definition.
+Select a Messages resource.
+This is the Bacula reporting definitions where is set what exactly should Bacula report (ex: info, warning, error, debug, fatal, security…).
+If you are unsure what to select, choose Standard (if available), which is the generic reporting definition in most installations.

 Step 5 - When#